skogsbaer/sum-product/sum-product-en.md

 ### Scala

-Scala, a strongly typed languages, has direct support for algebraic data types, called enumerations.
+Scala, a strongly typed language, has direct support for algebraic data types, called enumerations.
 The following is Scala 3 code.
 The compiler statically checks that a `match` covers all possible cases.